bradleyeckert/chad/doc/lcd.md

 - `MONO15  1xxxxxxx_xxxxxxxx`  Output 15 monochrome pixels, LSB first.

 The cost to interpret tokens in hardware (MAX10) is 345 LEs and 145 registers.
-It runs at about the same clock speed as the `chad` processor.
 What do we gain from this compared to a software implementation?
 The inner loops of most tokens are pretty tight - they just repeat the pixel.
 Grayscale is the exception because it uses six multiplies in the interpolation.